Table of Contents

 Implement proper sprite atlasing and texture compression to maximize performance while maintaining visual quality.
 Create detailed documentation covering implementation procedures, including any special considerations for different platforms or hardware configurations.
 This technical integration phase ensures your carefully crafted assets translate effectively into an engaging player experience.

 At Juego Studios, we understand the complexities of 2D game art creation.
 Our experienced team of artists and developers specializes in delivering high-quality game art solutions tailored to your specific needs.
-With our proven track record in the gaming industry, we offer services from concept art to final implementation; you can even hire a 2D game artist, or 2D character designer to take your vision toward completion.
+With our proven track record in the gaming industry, we offer services from concept art to final implementation; you can even hire a game designer to take your vision toward completion.
 Juego’s expertise ensures your game stands out in the competitive gaming market.

 The timeline varies considerably based on project complexity, team size, and art style.
 Asset creation takes 2-3 months for a small indie game, while larger projects can extend to 6-9 months.
 Character complexity, number of environments, and animation requirements significantly impact development duration.
 Efficient planning and clear asset specifications help streamline the process.